anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 Some manufacturers would like to have a fallback to using a public resolver to mitigate against local misconfiguration.
 There are a number of reasons to avoid this, or at least do this very carefully.

-The recommendation here is to do this only when the provided resolvers provide no answers to any queries at all, and do so repeatedly.
+It is recommended that use of non-local resolvers is only done when the locally provided resolvers provide no answers to any queries at all, and do so repeatedly.
 The use of the operator provided resolvers SHOULD be retried on a periodic basis, and once they answer, there should be no further attempts to contact public resolvers.

 Finally, the list of public resolvers that might be contacted MUST be listed in the MUD file as destinations that are to be permitted!